Special Educational Needs and Disabilities

 Each child on the special needs register has a carefully planned programme of support to meet their needs and their progress is carefully monitored to ensure that placement on the register is still appropriate.

 We also have a range of resources and breakout areas, sensory spaces and wellbeing zones around the school for all our pupils.
 ‘The Sanctuary’ is a retreat for wellbeing check ins, and social groups.
 Each class have their own Wellbeing and Sensory Zone spaces and Dyslexia and inclusive books are available for all pupils

 Coming Soon!
-A new Sensory garden is in planning and development, with work due to should start in the Spring term 2023.
+A new Sensory garden is in development, with work due to be completed in the Summer term 2023.

 Great Bowden’s policy for SEND is reviewed annually and will be updated early in the new academic year.
 Please see Great Bowden Academy’s SEND policy below, along with our SEND report, accessibility plan and our SEND vision.

 DID YOU KNOW: For information on additional resources available to children and young people with SEND, and their families, please visit the ‘Leicestershire’s Local Offer’ here.
 The Local Offer brings together the services, advice and help available for children and young people ages 0-25 with special educational needs and disabilities and their families in Leicestershire.
 This includes information relating to money matters, activities and groups, help at home, education and childcare, health and transport.

 For additional help and support, please also see the 'Great Bowden School Nurse' page in the 'School Life' section of our website here.